Last Revised May 2021

 - No open flame cooking or deep frying is permitted in any tent.

 - Each cooking area must have at least one fire extinguisher which is no less than a 10 pound Type ABC extinguisher.
 Any cooking area where there will be deep frying must also have a Type K fire extinguisher.

 - All propane tanks must be secured in order to prevent the tanks from tipping over.

 - The use of generators must be assessed for safety purposes.
-If one is allowed at an event, a permit must be completed in Building Services, located on the first floor.
+If one is allowed at an event, a permit must be completed in Building & Life Safety Department, located on the first floor of VIllage Hall/

 - All 125 volt receptacles must be GFI protected.